Planning Your F3 Year: A Timeline

 Once you’ve done this, get in touch with them and let them know what you’re looking for.
 The application forms and compliance process for both Trust banks and locum agencies can take a while, so it’s worth doing this in advance of finishing your F2 year so it doesn’t delay you in getting work set up.

-The Messly service is a great way to put you in touch with a variety of agencies who can offer relevant work.
-For more information, sign up on our webpage or see our article explaining The New Way to Find Locum Work.
+The Messly service is a great way to put you in touch with the top agencies in your region, who can offer you relevant work.
+For more information, see our article explaining The New Way to Find Locum Work.
+You can also find out how we differ to signing up to an agency directly in our article here.

 It’s also worth speaking to locums at the Trust you’re going to be working at, to see which agencies they tend to get their work through already.